 This won’t be favorable in wet and/or windy conditions.
 As when it’s windy, the high spin will be intensified in the wind.
 Whereas in wet conditions, the golf ball that has a high trajectory won’t be able to cover much distance and won’t roll out.

 As we discussed before, the shaft flex can make a difference to the driver’s carry distance.

 The driving distance is how farther you usually strike the ball off the tee to where it lands with the driver and most of your woods.
 Try it out at the driving range or ask a partner to note the landing spot of your hits and then measure.

 A regular shaft is mostly preferred by golfers that tend to have a medium-fast swing speed.
 Those who are able to drive the ball around 210 to 240 yards on a consistent basis would find it a good fit.
-Players who use regular shaft have club speeds around 80 to 95 mph.
+Players who use regular shafts have club speeds of around 80 to 95 mph.

-The golfers who have a reasonably fast swing speed tend to favor the stiff shaft.
+Golfers who have a reasonably fast swing speed tend to favor the stiff shaft.
 Players who are capable of driving the ball from about 240 to 260 yards on a regular basis usually choose this shaft flex.
 These golfers have club speeds somewhere between 90 to 105 mph.